Validate tokens to protect your APIs

 The validation process depends on your [token signing key configuration](/guides/user/token_signing_keys).
 Mosaic supports different signing strategies (Global signing key, app-specific keys, or BYOK), and the JWKS endpoint you use for validation varies accordingly.

-Token structure
+## Token structure

-Tokens issued by the app include:
+Tokens issued by Mosaic include:

-• The issuer in the iss (issuer) claim.
-Its format depends on your signing key configuration:
+- The issuer in the `iss` (issuer) claim.
+Its format depends on your [signing key configuration](/guides/user/token_signing_keys):

-• Global signing key: The issuer is tenant-level (for example, https://userid.security for US, https://eu.userid.security for EU, https://ca.userid.security for CA, or https://au.userid.security for AU)
+- **Global signing key**: The issuer is tenant-level (for example, `https://userid.security` for US, `https://eu.userid.security` for EU, `https://ca.userid.security` for CA, or `https://au.userid.security` for AU)

-• App-specific signing keys: The issuer is the app's unique domain (subdomain or custom domain) as configured in your application settings (for example, https://acme-corporation.app.transmitsecurity.io)
+- **App-specific signing keys**: The issuer is the app's unique domain (subdomain or custom domain) as configured in your application settings (for example, `https://acme-corporation.app.transmitsecurity.io`)

-• A kid (key ID) header referencing the correct key.
+- A `kid` (key ID) header referencing the correct key.

-Example ID Token
+### Example ID Token

 The following decoded ID token illustrates how signing is reflected in the token structure: